abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Stainless Steel

-Stainless steel hardware for the bathroom are great for a modern look.
+Stainless steel hardware for the bathroom is great for a modern look.
 A grey silver colour finish that is durable and more resistant to staining than a chrome finish.
 A brushed steel finish gives more of an industrial look.

 oil rubbed bronze